Haven't filed taxes in a long time?

 What Happens If You Don’t File Taxes for Your Business?

 Why should you file your taxes?
 Whether you’re an individual or a business, you must report all taxable income and pay taxes according to the Internal Revenue Code.
-Filing taxes is important not only for paying your tax debt, but also for obtaining any refunds and claiming deductions.
+Filing taxes is important for paying your tax debt, but also for obtaining any refunds and claiming deductions.
 This approach helps reduce your overall tax burden and prevents further debt accumulation by avoiding penalties and interest.

 Of course, the consequences are different for each company.
 However, some general implications are: